overkilling/overkill-todo-infrastructure/README.md

 Currently the shared contract between frontend and backend is stored in `pacts/spa-api.json`.
 At some point this will be moved to a Pact broker.

-### Github Actions
+### Observability

+Currently there are two observability types implemented in the project:

+* Logging: structured logs in [Elasticsearch](https://www.elastic.co/elasticsearch/), accessible in [Kibana](https://www.elastic.co/kibana) at http://localhost:5601
+* Metrics: stored in [Prometheus](https://prometheus.io/), accessible at http://localhost:9090

+There [is an argument](https://peter.bourgon.org/blog/2016/02/07/logging-v-instrumentation.html) that logging all requests is not a great idea, specially if the application has a high-volume.
+But, for completeness and learning, I will leave it in.

+### Continuous Integration (CI)

-The Continuous Integration (CI) tooling used in this project is [Github Actions](https://github.com/features/actions), mainly because it's free and easy to use.
+The CI tooling used in this project is [Github Actions](https://github.com/features/actions), mainly because it's free and easy to use.

 Currently, there are two workflows: a CI and a image version update.